eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 Congratulations!
 You've written your first verticle.

-Every Java verticle must implement the interface `org.vertx.java.deploy.Verticle`.
-This interface has a `start` method which is called by vert.x when the verticle is started.
+Every Java verticle must extend the class `org.vertx.java.deploy.Verticle`.
+You must override the `start` method - this is called by Vert.x when the verticle is started.

 ## Verticle clean-up

-The method `stop` is called when the verticle is undeployed.
-You should always provide such a function if your verticle needs to do any clean-up, such as shutting down servers or clients or unregistering handlers.
+Servers, clients and event bus handlers will be automatically closed when the verticle is stopped.
+However, if you have any other clean-up logic that you want to execute when the verticle is stopped, you can implement a `stop` method which will be called when the verticle is undeployed.

 ## Getting Configuration in a Verticle

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available to the verticle by calling `getConfig` on the `org.vertx.java.deploy.Container` singleton instance.
+If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available by calling the `getConfig` method on the `container` member variable of the verticle:

-    JsonObject config = Container.instance.getConfig();
+    JsonObject config = container.getConfig();

     System.out.println("Config is " + config);